History of California before 1900: Bear Flag Revolt and the California Republic

-After the United States declared war on Mexico on May 13, 1846, it took almost two months (mid-July 1846) for definite word of war to get to California.
+After the U.S. declared war on Mexico on May 13, 1846, it took three months (August 12, 1846) for definitive word of war to get to California.
 Upon hearing rumors of war, U.S. consul Thomas O. Larkin, stationed in Monterey, tried to keep peace between the Americans and the small Mexican military garrison commanded by José Castro.
 American army captain John C. Frémont, with about 60 well-armed men, had entered California in December 1845 and was making a slow march to Oregon when they received word that war between Mexico and the U.S. was imminent.

 On June 15, 1846, some 30 non-Mexican settlers, mostly Americans, staged a revolt, seized the small Mexican garrison in Sonoma, and captured Mexican general Mariano Vallejo.
 They raised the "Bear Flag" of the California Republic over Sonoma.
-The so-called California Republic lasted one week, with William B. Ide as its president, until Frémont arrived with his U.S. army detachment and took over military command on June 23.
-The California state flag today is based on the original Bear Flag, and continues to contain the words "California Republic".
+The so-called California Republic lasted 25 days, with William B. Ide as its commander, until Lt.
+Joseph Warren Revere from the Portsmouth arrived on July 9 with a U.S. flag that was raised over Sonoma, after the Bear Flag was lowered.
+The California state flag today is based on the original Bear Flag and continues to contain the words "California Republic".